 Encouraging healthy friendships

-Thanks to social media, young people can become obsessed with the concept of ‘friends’ and how many they can accumulate.
-Often it is less about ‘quality’ and more about ‘quantity’ and what others can see.
-As parents, we can help our kids think about and verbalise what it is that they want from their friendships.
+With social media, young people might think a lot about what it means to be popular or to have a lot of ‘friends’.
+This can make things less about ‘quality’ and more about ‘quantity’–and what others can see online.
+While we can’t take away the social pressure that comes with being young and online, as parents we can help our kids think about and verbalise what it is that your people want from their friendships.
 Maybe it’s kindness, trust, honesty, humour, or respect.
 And it’s a two-way street – talk about the qualities they should strive to offer in return.
-Remind them that good friendships take time to develop – rushing into new friendship can be intense and may not last.
+Remind them that good friendships take time to develop – rushing into new friendships can be intense and may not last.

 Dealing with conflict

 Conflict is a normal part of friendships.
-We won’t always agree, live up to expectations, and have the same way of doing things.
-Encourage your child to be forgiving and understanding, but at the same time, and they should stand up for themselves and not to let someone treat them poorly.
-A friend should never freeze you out, exclude you from a group, or tell others about your issues.
+We won’t always agree, live up to expectations, and have the same way of doing things as the friends we have.
+Encourage your child to be forgiving and understanding, but that at the same time, they should stand up for themselves and not let someone treat them poorly.
+A friend should never freeze you out, or exclude you from a group.
 So, how do we parents help to manage these tricky situations?
 Trying to keep our emotional selves out of it is hard, particularly when our child is hurt, but we need to be realistic about our child’s strengths and weaknesses (they may not be as innocent or blameless as they make out).
 If there is an issue, talk about it with your child, ask questions, repeat back information, and then encourage them to come up with a solution.
-Don’t try and fix everything for them, as this robs them of an opportunity to take responsibility and learn how to deal with conflict.
+Don’t try to fix everything for them, as this robs them of an opportunity to take responsibility and learn how to deal with conflict.

 Communication is important, but privacy and respect are also key to preventing issues from getting out of hand.
-Encourage your child to solve problems away from others face-to -face and explain to their friend how they feel using ‘I’, not ‘you’ statements (you’ll get more empathy with an ‘I’ and defensiveness using ‘you’).
+Encourage your child to solve problems away from others, and face-to-face and explain to their friend how they feel using ‘I’, not ‘you’ statements (focusing on how they’re feeling rather than their opinion on the matter).
 We don’t recommend contacting other parents directly, as emotion and bias can get in the way and parents often hang on to things long after their children have forgiven and moved on.
 Involve a teacher or a school counsellor if things get out of hand.

 Be wary of using of the term ‘best friend’.
 It can put too much pressure on one person to be everything, and when things go wrong or change, a big hole is left to fill and can leave people feeling guilty and disloyal.
 If adults refer to a certain friend as ‘best’ often, it can make things really awkward, especially if the friendship dynamics are changing.

 Young people should come away from spending time with a friend feeling good about themselves, not second guessing what they said, did, or wore.
 Friendships can become more intense during puberty.
 The discovery and independence that happens during this time really makes for strong connections, and they can be a roller-coaster ride.
-Often, the best thing to do as a parent is listen.
+Often, the best thing to do as a parent is to listen.
 Again, try to avoid solving every dilemma for them.
-Be observant, interested, and alert – step in if your gut feeling tells you too.
-Your tween or teenager is still working things out, even if they think they know everything!
+Be observant, interested, and alert – step in if your gut feeling tells you to.